-These Apple Spice Muffins are both a sweet and spicy way to start your day!
+These Apple Spice Muffins are a sweet and spicy way to start your day!
 Spiced with cinnamon, nutmeg, and allspice, they’re a great fall breakfast to enjoy with your favorite morning drink.

 Enter apple spice muffins.
 A simple and straightforward muffin that is perfect for those who might not like soft chunks of fruit or decadent chocolate in their morning meal.
 These are made with applesauce rather than whole apples, so the apple flavor couldn’t be any easier to achieve.